ht2309/StatitiscalLearning/README.txt

-Using autoencoder for passive investing
+Using deep learning (autoencoder) for passive investing